ch570512/Qlockwork/Readme.txt

 Changelog:
 ******************************************************************************

+20210422:
+Finally fixed the watchdog reset in fade transition (Thanks to espuno!).

 20210321:
 Fixed openweather bug for more than one weathercondition (Thanks to Manfred).
 Setting RTC vom Web should be LT - not UTC (Thanks to Manfred).